AndyRizzuto/scrabble-scorer/docs/roadmap.md

 - [ ] Remove reset button from game page (move to timeline)
 - [ ] Timer: auto-start, unpause on play, sync with game state
 - [x] Add Storybook and stories for all major components
+- [x] Add stories for header and game management components (HeaderControls, HeaderNav, TurnManager, LogoWithFallback)
 - [x] Integrate app CSS (Tailwind) into Storybook for visual parity
-- [ ] Polish Storybook stories (add controls, actions, docs)
+- [ ] Polish Storybook stories (add controls, actions, docs, edge cases)
+    - [x] RecentPlays story polished with edge cases and actions
+    - [ ] Controls checklist in progress for all components
-- [ ] Finalize and stabilize automated tests for CI
+- [x] Finalize and stabilize automated tests for CI
+- [ ] Refactor TileGrid and Timeline to use custom hooks for state/effects
+    - [ ] Extract useTileInputState, useWordValidation, useRestoreTiles, useBingoConfetti, useTileGridShortcuts
+    - [ ] Extract useGameSessions for Timeline

 ### Sprint 2: Score Sheet & Readability
 **Goal:** Make the score page clear, beautiful, and easy to use.